 The Contractor shall upload agency-specific forms on the Web enrollment site no later than two (2) business days of receipt.

-The Contractor’s website shall be 508 compliant for applicant accessibility and should be available across all delivery formats with industry standard web browsers such as, but not limited to, Microsoft Internet Explorer, Firefox, Google, Chrome, and Safari.
+The Contractor’s website shall be 508 compliant for applicant accessibility and should be available across all delivery formats with industry standard web browsers such as, but not limited to, Microsoft Internet Explorer, Firefox, Google, Chrome, and Safari, or their respective successors.

 The Contractor shall supply on the registration site a tutorial of how the registration process works, to include screen shots.